Second Practice of Camp in the Books for Crimson Tide

 TUSCALOOSA, Ala. - The Alabama football team practiced as a complete unit for the first time on Saturday afternoon after a split session on Friday when camp opened.
 The Crimson Tide worked for two hours in shorts and helmets on day two at the Drew-Thomas Practice Facility.

-Alabama's third practice of fall camp is the Tide's annual Fan Day that scheduled for 2:30 p.m.
+Alabama's third practice of fall camp is the Tide's annual Fan Day and is scheduled for 2:30 p.m.
 Sunday at Bryant-Denny Stadium.
-It will be the public's only chance to see the Crimson Tide before the season opener on September 1 against Michigan at Cowboys Stadium in Arlington, Texas.
+It will be the public's only chance to see the Crimson Tide before the season opener on September 3 against Kent State.

 Fan Day will start with an open practice from 2:30-4:30 p.m.
 Following practice, student-athletes and coaches will be available for autographs during a 45-minute session on the field.
-Fans may enter the stadium beginning at 1:30 p.m. through gates 11 and 17 and occupy the lower bowl (sections A-N).
+Fans may enter the stadium beginning at 1:30 p.m. through northwest spiral Gate 5 (closest to Wallace Wade Ave.)
+The line for the autograph session will start at Gate 46.